 An authentic Italian pizza sauce for your gluten free pizzas or breadsticks.
 You can even use it in cheese dips.

-- 2 teaspoon extra virgin olive oil
+- 2 teaspoons extra-virgin olive oil

-- 1 - 12 oz. can gluten free tomato paste
+- 1 (6-ounce) can gluten-free tomato paste

 - 1/2 teaspoon dried oregano

 - 1/4 teaspoon dried red pepper flakes, for heat (optional)

 - Preheat a small sauce pan over medium to medium-high heat.
 Add olive oil and swirl around to coat pan.

 - Lower heat and add onion.
 Stir occasionally and sauté until transparent, about 7 minutes.
 Add garlic and sauté an additional minute.